tylerlum/nerf_grasping/README.md

 Start from the beginning of the list.
 Check if the grasp passes collision checks.
 If it does, execute the grasp.
 If it does not, move onto the next grasp.

+TODO: Need to integrate nerf_centroid in this (I believe it currently outputs to object frame, which it assumes is world frame).
+We will probably treat nerf_centroid as a translation vector from world frame origin to object frame origin.

 # How to run (2023-12-04)

 First, follow the instructions at DexGraspNet to run an experiment.
 Should have something like the following in DexGraspNet